mweissberg/neos-unicodenormalizer/Readme.md

 This Neos package normalizes Unicode characters, often causing issues when copying text from PDFs into the Neos backend and then viewing it in IE/Edge.

+## Requirements

+Your PHP version must include the PECL intl >= 1.0.0 extension, which is included by default.
+We are using the PHP [Normalizer](https://www.php.net/manual/de/normalizer.normalize.php)

 ## Usage

 1. Install with `composer require codeq/unicodenormalizer`